Defra Genetic Improvement Networks

 The structure of the largest Networks supports three types of projects:

-1. A large core project that will generate, and make available in the public domain, technologies, genetic resources and
+1. A large core project that will generate, and make available in the public domain, technologies, genetic resources and expertise.
+This project has to have a management team comprising the research providers and funders with the

 responsibility for the science in the core project and management of the Network; and a stakeholders' forum, to